-Chapter 2 gives an overview of the device's hardware and software features, describes its appearance and the package contents.
+Chapter 2 gives an overview of the router's hardware and software features, describes its appearance and the package contents.

-Chapter 3 explains how to install the DIR-816L device and configure a PC in order to access its web-based interface.
+Chapter 3 explains how to install the router DIR-822 and configure a PC in order to access its webbased interface.

-Chapter 4 describes all pages of the web-based interface for the device in the router mode.
+Chapter 4 describes all pages of the web-based interface in detail.